- Loaded with intuitive tech

 Go all in with the Prestige and Audi adds a 12.3-inch fully digital instrument cluster, Bang & OIufsen audio, and adaptive dampers.
-SQ5s run around $8,000 more than comparable Q5s, and the new plug-in hybrid is expected to be priced around $55,000.
+SQ5s run around $8,000 more than comparable Q5s, and the new plug-in hybrid costs about $54,000 to start.

 2020 Audi Q5

 The 2020 Audi Q5 is reasonably efficient in base form, especially considering it comes with all-wheel drive.